inform-health-informatics/emap_documentation/technical_overview/Technical_overview_of_EMAP.md

 # Technical Overview EMAP

+[//]: # (I should probably know this by now, but is EMAP an abbreviation of some sort?)

 ## Introduction

 Data and metadata are an integral part of any hospital’s electronic information systems.
 In hospital systems data is